Involutions on K3 surfaces and derived equivalence: Orientation reversing conjugation

 We propose a general definition and then explain how it is related to our analysis of quadratic forms with involution:

 \begin{defi} Let $(X_1,i_1)$ and $(X_2,i_2)$ be smooth projective varieties with involution, of dimension $n$ with trivial canonical class.
-They are {\em skew equivalent} if there is a kernel $\cK$ on $X_1\times X_2$, inducing an equivalence between $X_1$ and $X_2$, such that
+They are {\em skew equivalent} if there is a kernel $\cK$ on $X_1\times X_2$, inducing an equivalence between $X_1$ and $X_2$, and a quasi-isomorphism